-“Portico Quartet stake claims to territory occupied by Radiohead, Cinematic Orchestra and Efterklang”. ***** The Guardian
+“Portico Quartet stake claim to territory occupied by Radiohead, Cinematic Orchestra and Efterklang”. ***** The Guardian

 Wide-screen minimalists Portico Quartet have created their own singular, cinematic sound over the course of six studio albums.
 From their 2007 breakthrough ‘Knee-Deep in the North Sea’ through to ‘Memory Streams’ in 2019, they continue to resist categorisation.
 Tonight’s performance with an extended ensemble featuring strings and a very special guest performance from a wonderful pianist (and friend of the band) sees the band presenting the UK premiere or their latest album Terrain (Gondwana Records May 2021).